-Healthy folks looking to add a little spring in their step (via better sleep, reducing anxiety, or easing muscle soreness) drizzle a little oil into their smoothie or latte.
-They might also spot-treat with a dab of oil in problematic areas.
-In the past several years, published papers have suggested that the compound can help with a spectrum of medical conditions, including anxiety, Alzheimer’s disease, addiction, inflammatory bowel disease, fractures, migraines, psoriasis, and pain.
+Some people hoping to add a little spring in their step (via better sleep, reducing anxiety, or easing muscle soreness) might drizzle a little oil into their smoothie or latte.
+They might also spot treat with a dab of CBD oil for pain in problematic areas.
+In the past several years, scientific published papers have researched how the compound might help with a spectrum of medical conditions, including anxiety, Alzheimer’s disease, addiction, inflammatory bowel disease, and fractures.

-It’s not cheap.
+CBD oil is not cheap.
 A vial containing 500 mg costs around $35.
-CBD extract—on its own or as part of a hemp extract, or even with a little THC, if you live in a marijuana-legal state—can be found in a variety of edibles, too, including chocolate bars, honey, and bitters.
+CBD extract—on its own or as part of a hemp extract, or even with a little THC, if you live in a marijuana-legal state—can be found in a variety of edibles, too, including honey and bitters.

 “Some products are of little clinical value,” says Joanne Miller, a certified nutritionist at Swanson Health Center in Costa Mesa, California.
 “But some can be a total game-changer in people’s lives.
 There are many, many applications.”

 Miller, whose clients include patients referred by physicians, uses CBD in a variety of forms that she has found effective.
 “Patches can be worn for pain or anxiety management.
 Capsules or concentrated drops can be taken orally for pain, inflammation, sleep, and anxiety.
 Balms and creams can be used on the hands and feet to manage arthritic pain.
 Vaping is another delivery method,” she says.

 Her clients require therapeutic doses (generally speaking, 5 to 10 mg per dose), so she recommends brands that have shown results for her clients.
 Currently, she uses Mary’s Medicinals (available in marijuana-legal states) and Thorne.
 These other CBD oils for anxiety and stress also come expert-recommended.